Specific Privacy Statement – European Youth Portal

 - Information provision – the creation and maintenance of articles, events and news items related to the EU Youth Strategy.

 - European Solidarity Corps – the EYP provides the ability for individual young people to register for the Corps, and to indicate their preferences for projects, and receive training to be prepared to undertake a placement.
+They will also be able to post and share user generated content about their Corps experience, such as pictures and texts, comment on the posts of others, upload an avatar for their profile and manually specify their location.
 The EYP will also allow authorised organisations to search the database of Corps participants to find potential volunteers / workers for their projects, make contact with potential participants (if the participant agrees to be contacted by the organisation) and finally make offers of placements to chosen participants, which the participants have the option to accept or decline.

 - Volunteering Database (VoD) – this enables organisations accredited to run projects under European Voluntary Service (EVS), part of the Erasmus+ programme, to advertise their new projects to potential volunteers by logging in and creating / maintaining mini-adverts about their projects.
 The VoD also includes a list of all the organisations which are accredited to run EVS projects.